 The Haunted Cave was introduced by Jim Whidby, a member and fellow of the National Speleological Society.
 He regularly visited the cave restaurant during the 1970s, when he was chairman of the caving club in Oak Ridge.
 It was an idea to support Scott and Janet Dixon, who tried to redevelop the show cave.
 Unfortunately they did not have any income during the winter months, and so this was thought to support them a little.
 It worked well, but still they moved away some years later and the cave is not open as a show cave at the moment.

 There is a reason why this cave is listed as a show cave, although it is closed.
 The cave has paths and electric light, and it is possible to visit it.
-It has open hours (once a year at Halloween) and it is possible to make guided trips throughout the year.
+It has open hours, once a year at Halloween, and about a dozen other events every year, and it is possible to make guided trips throughout the year after reservation.
 However, you should not just drop in, as the cave will be closed.